Watts-Lab/deliberation-assets/projects/volvovsky_reputation/chose_to_hire_agent.md

 type: multipleChoice
 ---

+## You have finished the Labeling Game. 🥳

+Now we would like you to play another game we call the Art Buying game.
+We will run you through some training rounds before the game starts.

 ## Training round 1:

 You want to buy this piece of art on display at a gallery in New York: